cockroachdb/docs/v23.1/performance-best-practices-overview.md

 - They operate on table rows with the _same index key values_ (either on [primary keys](primary-key.html) or secondary [indexes](indexes.html)).
 - At least one of the transactions modify the data.

 Transactions that experience contention typically show delays in completion or restarts.
-The possibility of transaction restarts requires clients to implement [transaction retries](transactions.html#client-side-intervention).
+The possibility of transaction restarts requires clients to implement [client-side transaction retries](transaction-retry-error-reference.html#client-side-retry-handling).

 For further background on transaction contention, see [What is Database Contention, and Why Should You Care?](https://www.cockroachlabs.com/blog/what-is-database-contention/).